marieeliselat/McGill/Comp 370/README.md

 - Understanding of statistical and machine learning models.
 - Competence in processing and analyzing various types of data.

-### Additional Course Elements
-- Collaborative projects on real-world data challenges.
-- Interactive labs and workshops for hands-on experience.

 ### Acknowledgements
-- Course completed in [semester and year, e.g., Fall 2023].
+- Course completed in Fall 2023
 - This repository is for educational purposes and personal reference.
 Adherence to academic integrity policies is required.

 ---